ChrisTsoiGit/chat-app/journals/qingying_meng.md

 ## Thursday, 10/13/2022

-- continue working on JWTdown for FastAPI, easy login & logout
+- continue working on JWTdown for FastAPI:
+  - [x] create a user
+  - [x] easy login (assign a token) & logout (kill the token)
+  - [x] get the token after login
+  - [x] is api protected (return boolean)
+- blocker: received error (pydantic.error_wrappers.ValidationError: 1 validation error for AccountOutWithPw) when creating a new user, tried to debug, but doesn't work, will seek help from my team members.

 ## Wednesday, 10/12/2022